wavemotion-dave/A8DS/readme.md

 *  ataribas.rom  - this is the 8k Atari BASIC cartridge (recommend Rev C)

-You can install zero, one or more of these files and if you want to use these real ROMs they must reside in the same folder as the A8DS.NDS emulator (or, optionally, you can place your BIOS files in /roms/bios or /data/bios) and these files must be exactly so named as shown above.
-These files are loaded into memory when the emulator starts and remain available for the entire gaming session.
+You can install zero, one or more of these files and if you want to use these real ROMs they must reside in the same folder as the A8DS.NDS emulator or you can place your BIOS files in /roms/bios or /data/bios) and these files must be exactly so named as shown above.
+These files are loaded into memory when the emulator starts and remain available for the entire emulation session.
 Again, if you don't have a real BIOS, a generic but excellent one is provided from the good folks who made Altirra (Avery Lee) which is released as open-source software.
 Also optional is ataribas.rom for the 8K basic program (Rev C is recommended).
 If not supplied, the built-in Altirra BASIC 1.55 is supplied.